-Are you planning a holiday on Crete?
+Are you planning a holiday in Crete?
 In this post, you will learn everything you need to know to reach the island.
-Discover how to travel to Crete!
+Discover how to get to Crete!
 Are you coming from the U.S.?
 Or from Europe?
 Is it better to travel to Crete by plane?
 Or is the ferry the best option?
 Here, you can check all these details and more!

 Frequently Asked Questions about Traveling to Crete

 Where do you fly into to get to Crete?